Ethiopia–United Kingdom relations: Haile Selassie

 On 10 June 1940, Mussolini declared war on Britain and France which threatened Egypt from Italian Libya and those around the Italian East Africa.
 On 20 January 1941, British force along with Ethiopian Gedeon Force, the Arbegnoch and the Emperor arrived Gojjam.
 From 1940 and early 1941, the British strategy deter Italian force from attacking neighbor British possession.
 The British accomplished the campaign of northern Ethiopia at the Battle of Keren and the Italian defeat in Eritrea.
 On 5 May 1941, Haile Selassie entered Addis Ababa to reclaim his throne after 5 years he left, and the Italian totally capitulated at Battle of Gondar in November 1941.
 The British military officials left responsibility for internal affairs in the emperor's hand, and the interim British administration continued until January 1942 Anglo-Ethiopian Agreement.
 It stipulated Ethiopia's sovereignty status but only Ogaden and certain areas of French Somaliland, Addis Ababa–Djibouti railroad, Haud became under temporarily British administration.
 The British Military Mission in Ethiopia successfully suppressed the Woyane Rebellion in 1942, led by Tigray rebel Haile Mariam Redda in favor of Haile Selassie.

 In post-occupation, the British played a role of modernizing Ethiopia with infrastructure, social services and healthcare provision as well as monumental and palatial compound was constructed.
-However, after Ethiopia–US relations strengthen by 1950s, the British influence was waned.
+However, after Ethiopia–US relations strengthened by the 1950s, the British influence was waned.

 Diaspora

 According to 2001 Census, the Ethiopian diaspora community recorded 6,561 which are Ethiopian-born.
-The 2011 UK Census showed the an increase to 15,058 resident in England, 151 in Wales, 258 in Scotland and 27 in Northern Ireland.
-Of 15,494 total resident, 10,517 lived in Greater London.
+The 2011 UK Census showed an increase to 15,058 residents in England, 151 in Wales, 258 in Scotland and 27 in Northern Ireland.
 Of this total of 15,494 Ethiopian-born residents, 10,517 lived in Greater London.